Faculty & Staff Resources

-Students go abroad Sophomore or Junior year and apply one semester before they wish to go abroad (Transfer students must spend at least one semester at the Saint Louis Campus before applying to go abroad).
+Students participate in semester or academic year study abroad programs during their Sophomore or Junior year and complete the application process one semester before they wish to go abroad (Transfer students must spend at least one semester at the Saint Louis Campus before applying to go abroad).
 Upon entry to Saint Louis University, students should discuss this plan with their Academic Advisor and Mentor(s) to determine which semester is best and what courses to save.

 Where can students go?